1978 Idaho Vandals football team

 This was the first season for the newly created Division I-AA, which the Big Sky joined.
-It was previously a Division II conference for football, except for Division I member Idaho, which moved down to I-AA this season.
+In Division I for other sports, it was previously a Division II conference for football, except for Division I member Idaho, which moved down to I-AA this season.
 Idaho had maintained its upper division status in the NCAA by playing Division I non-conference opponents.

+Hired in January, Davitch was previously an assistant at the Air Force Academy for five seasons under longtime head coach Ben Martin, preceded by four years as a high school head coach in Tucson, Arizona.

+Season tickets for the five home games cost thirty-two dollars.